-A. Noise sensitive land uses affected by non-transportation noise sources shall not exceed standards set forth in Table 17.37.060.1, below:
+A. Noise sensitive land uses affected by Nnon-transportation noise sources shall be subject to the noise standards set forth in Table 17.37.060.1, below:

-NOISE LEVEL PERFORMANCE STANDARDS FOR NOISE SENSITIVE LAND USES AFFECTED BY NON-TRANSPORTATION SOURCES Noise Daytime 7 a.m 7 p.m.
-Evening 7 p.m 10 p.m.
+NOISE LEVEL PERFORMANCE PROTECTION-STANDARDS FOR NOISE SENSITIVE LAND USES AFFECTED BY NON-TRANSPORTATION SOURCES Noise Daytir 7 a.m 7 Evenir 7 p.m 10 ng) p.m.
 Night 10 p.m 7 a.m.
-Level Descriptor Community / Rural Centers Rural Regions Community / Rural Centers Rural Regions Community / Rural Centers Rural Regions Hourly Leq, dBA 55 50 50 45 45 40 Maximum level, dBA 70 60 60 55 55 50
+Level Community / Rural Rural Centers Regions Community / Rural Regions Descriptor Rural Centers Hourly Leq, dBA 55 50 50 45 45 40 Maximum level dBA 70 60 60 55 55 50

-- 1. Each of the noise levels specified above shall be lowered by 5 dBA for simple tone noises, noises consisting primarily of unamplified speech or music, or for recurring impulsive noises.
+- 1. Each of the noise levels specified above shall be lowered by five dBA for simple tone noises, noises consisting primarily of unamplified speech or music, or for recurring impulsive noises.
 These noise level standards do not apply to residential units established in conjunction with industrial or commercial uses, such as caretaker dwellings. - 2.
 The Director can impose noise level standards which are up to 5 dBA less than those specified above, based upon a determination of existing low ambient noise levels in the vicinity of the project site. - 3.
 The exterior noise level standard shall be applied as follows: - a.
 In Community Regions, at the property line of the receiving property; - b.
-In Rural Centers and Regions, at a point 100 feet away from a sensitive receptor or, if the sensitive receptor is within the Platted Lands Overlay (-PL) where the underlying land use designation is consistent with Community Region densities, at the property line of the receiving property or 100 feet away from the sensitive receptor, whichever is less; or - c.
-In all areas, at the boundary of a recorded noise easement between affected properties. - B. Transportation noise shall not exceed thresholds set forth in Table 17.37.060.2, below:
+In Rural Centers and Regions, at a point 100 feet away from a sensitive receptor or, if the sensitive receptor is within the Platted Lands Overlay (-PL) Combining Zone where the underlying land use designation is consistent with Community Region densities, at the property line of the receiving property or 100 feet away from the sensitive receptor, whichever is less; or - c.
+In all areas, at the boundary of a recorded noise easement between affected properties. - B. Transportation noise shall be subject to the thresholds set forth in Table 17.37.060.2, below:

-NOISE LEVEL STANDARDS FOR NOISE-SENSITIVE LAND USES AFFECTED BY TRANSPORTATION NOISE SOURCES
+MAXIMUM ALLOWABLE NOISE LEVEL STANDARDS EXPOSURE FOR NOISE-SENSITIVE LAND USES AFFECTED BY TRANSPORTATION NOISE SOURCES

 Outdoor Activity Areas Interior Spaces

 Sensitive Receptor Ldn/CNEL, dB Ldn/CNEL, dB Leq, dB

 Residential 60 45

 Transient Lodging 60 45

 Hospitals, Nursing Homes 60 45

-Theaters, Auditoriums, Music Halls - - 35
+Theaters, Auditoriums, Music Halls - 35

-Churches, Meeting Halls, Schools 60 40
+Churches, Meeting Halls, Schools 60 - 40

 Office Buildings 45

-Libraries, Museums 45
+Libraries, Museums - 45

-Playgrounds, Neighborhood Parks 70
+Playgrounds, Neighborhood Parks 70 -

-Notes 1 As determined for a typical worst-case hour during periods of use.

 - a.
 In Community Regions and Rural Centers: - (1) Where the location of outdoor activity areas is not clearly defined, the exterior noise level standard shall be applied at the property line of the sensitive receptor. - (2) For residential uses with front yards facing the identified noise source, an exterior noise level threshold of 65 dBA Ldn shall be applied at the dwelling facade in addition to the required threshold at the outdoor activity area. - b.
 In Rural Regions: An exterior noise level threshold of 60 dBA Ldn shall be applied at a 100 foot radius from the dwelling on lots five acres and larger.
 Those lots less than five acres shall have the noise level standards applied at the property line. - c.
-Where it is not possible to reduce noise levels in those outdoor activity areas limited to 60 dBA Ldn/CNEL thresholds using a practical application of the best-available noise reduction measures, an exterior noise threshold of up to 65 dBA Ldn/CNEL may be allowed provided that available exterior noise level reduction measures have been implemented and interior noise levels are in compliance with this table. - C. Construction-related noise shall allow for exceptions to the evening and night time standards or other temporary exceedances of noise standards as may be approved by the Director, where necessary to alleviate traffic congestion and safety hazards, or where authorized by an approved permit.
+Where it is not possible to reduce noise levels in those outdoor activity areas limited to 60 dBA Ldn/CNEL thresholds using a practical application of the best-available noise reduction measures, an exterior noise threshold of up to 65 dBA Ldn/CNEL may be allowed provided that available exterior noise level reduction measures have been implemented and interior noise levels are in compliance with this table.

+C. Construction-related noise shall be allow for exceptions to the evening and night time standards or other temporary exceedances of noise standards as may be approved by the Director, where necessary to alleviate traffic congestion and safety hazards, or where authorized by an approved permit.